tagohd/mono/Characters/All Characters.md

+# General Notes
+- Every character is queer (except for [[All Characters#Boring Straight Greg|Boring Straight Greg]]) and some sort of furry

 # Main
 ## [[Luke Campbell]]
 - Protagonist
 - Dogboy
 - 16-ish?
 - Imagine if Vash the Stampede were a short king.
 And a dogboy.
+	- Goofy blond guy that doesn't look like he could easily fuck you up, but he can.
+He just chooses not to.
+	- Tragic backstory?
+	- Also has a tendency to be put into Situations (TM)

 ## [[CURSED AL]]
 - Main Antagonist